Saric-Group/BSS2024_LAMMPS_Task/README.md

 [LAMMPS_installation](LAMMPS_installation) contains the [bash script](LAMMPS_installation/build_lammps.sh) to download and install LAMMPS, which will be placed in a folder [lammps](LAMMPS_installation/lammps) (not part of this repository) after installation.

+## The objective of the task

+Nanoparticles covered in ligands will spontaneously get wrapped and bud out of a membrane for a sufficiently high total binding energy.
+However, depending on the number, spatial distribution and relative binding strength of these ligands, the kinetic pathway and efficiency of this process may vary.
+The objective of this workshop is to explore this phenomenon by running Molecular Dynamics simulations of a nanoparticle being engulfed by a membrane for a fixed total binding energy but varying ligand organisation.
+As a benchmark, we introduce the example of a homogeneous distribution of ligands with equal binding strength. *Can you come up with a design that performs better?* Your only constraint is to keep the total binding energy (sum of all the ligands binding energy) constant with respect to the benchmark.
+Our criteria for performance are twofold: 1) _Speed_: can your design lead to faster engulfment?
+2) _Robustness_: does your design display less variability in the engulfment sucess and required time?

 ## How to do things

 In order to run the simulations on your laptop you will need to first download and compile the right version of LAMMPS.
 To do so, from [LAMMPS_installation](LAMMPS_installation) type `bash build_lammps.sh`